GlobalEmpire/OC-Programs/Programs/OpenTUI/Documentation.md

 ## Installation

 Download a suitable version from the [official release](https://github.com/GlobalEmpire/OC-Programs/blob/master/Programs/OpenTUI/OpenTUI.lua) on github and drop it into any accepted package folder on a Lua Operating System (Like OpenOS).
-I recommend dropping in /lib.
+I recommend dropping it in /lib.
 To actually implement it in a program, all you need to do is to require the library, like this:

 ```lua
 local OpenTUI = require("OpenTUI")